 - You do NOT plan to take the standard deduction, and

-You can gift appreciated securities to a charity and take the deduction at the total market value in most cases, as long as they have been in your possession for over a year.
+You can give appreciated securities to a charity and (in most cases) take the deduction at the total market value.
 In doing so, you avoid the capital gains tax you would have incurred for selling the asset outright, get a deduction, and donate to a good cause.

 The Bottom Line